-- Should be a place of discovery, exploration, research and the building of relationships. - The curriculum is not planned for in advance, in terms of topic focus, it emerges in response to the needs, interests and fascinations of the children. - Reflective practice and adult knowledge is at the heart of providing a quality experience for our children. - SES is committed to supporting staff development, learning and the development of communities of learning.
+- Should be a place of discovery, exploration, research and the building of relationships. - effective practice and adult knowledge is at the heart of providing a quality experience for our children. - SES is committed to supporting staff development, learning and the development of communities of learning.